Yajat04/Movie-Recommender-System/README.md

 It recommends movies similar to a selected title by analyzing metadata such as genres, keywords, cast, crew, and movie overviews.

 ## Recommendation Pipeline:
-- Cleaned and preprocessed movie metadata.
+- Cleaned and preprocessed movie metadata
-- Performed feature engineering by combining relevant textual attributes into a unified representation.
+- Performed feature engineering by combining relevant textual attributes into a unified representation
-- Applied CountVectorizer for text vectorization.
+- Applied CountVectorizer for text vectorization
-- Computed Cosine Similarity to identify and recommend similar movies.
+- Computed Cosine Similarity to identify and recommend similar movies
 - Used pickle module to use the data in "app" file

 ## Features:
-- Built an interactive Streamlit web application.
+- Built an interactive Streamlit web application
-- Integrated the TMDB API to fetch movie posters, ratings, release dates, and other movie details.
+- Integrated the TMDB API to fetch movie posters, ratings, release dates, and other movie details
-- Designed a clean, user-friendly interface with search functionality and visually rich recommendation cards.
+- Designed a clean, user-friendly interface with search functionality and visually rich recommendation cards

-## Upcoming Features
-- Deploy the website for public access.
+- Deployed the application on Render for public access